harshal-vaze/Cisco-Packet-Tracer-Labs/Access Control List/README.md

 ![](ACL.png)

-An illustration of Access Control List on a Router 4321 in the network is illustrated here.
+An illustration of Access Control List on a Router 4321 in the network is demonstrated here.

 Here ACL number 100 was created to restrict the traffic internally using Router as follows: